fmi-basel/glib-nature2018-materials/README.md

     pip install https://github.com/fmi-basel/glib-nature2018-materials/archive/organoid_linking_algorithm.zip

-Hereby, the pre-build sqlite extension mod_spatialite-4.3.0a will be installed automatically.
+Hereby, the pre-build Sqlite extension mod_spatialite-4.3.0a will be installed automatically.
 If you need a newer version of mod_spatialite or the pre-build binaries do not work on your system please refer to https://www.gaia-gis.it/gaia-sins/ for further information.

 ## Usage